AOEpeople/techradar/radar/2019-11-01/kotlin.md

 The Spring Framework Developer put a lot of effort that Springs play well together with Kotlin.

-With it's concise syntax, null safety,
+With its concise syntax, null safety,
 Due to its explicit type system, this language is also great replacement for Groovy usage with Gradle.